LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

 Response communication

-The formatted, filtered, and sorted search results are then sent back to the client application that created the query by the search API.
+The formatted, filtered, sorted search results are then sent back to the client application that created the query by the search API.
 The API also manages any exceptions that may happen during this process, including system errors.

 Customization